shanayamehra/DS210_Final_Project/README.md

 A Rust-based collaborative-filtering system that suggests top Indianapolis restaurants to a user based on Yelp review data.

 ## Introduction, Dataset Selection & Motivation
-This project answers the question: *How can we recommend Indianapolis restaurants to a user by leveraging both their own past ratings and those of similar reviewers?* To explore this, we extracted a manageable subset of the Yelp Academic Dataset—approximately 1,200 restaurants in Indianapolis (filtered by city and “restaurant” category), 25,000 corresponding reviews, and the 5,000 users who wrote them.
+This project answers the question: *How can we recommend Indianapolis restaurants to a user by leveraging both their own past ratings and those of similar reviewers?* To explore this, I extracted a manageable subset of the Yelp Academic Dataset- approximately 1200 restaurants in Indianapolis (filtered by city and “restaurant” category), 25000 corresponding reviews, and the 5000 users who wrote them.
 Cleaning in Python yields minimal JSONL files containing only `business_id`, `name`, `user_id`, and `stars`, striking a balance between real-world scale and GitHub-friendly size while enabling nontrivial graph computations.

 ## Methodology
 1. **Data Cleaning (Python)**